Skip to content

 With the knowledge of which points in the parameter space that the model is stable, we can now proceed with the parameter continuation analysis.
 Our goal here is to learn how the model behaves over a physiological range of parameter values and potentially a broader range, since we would use the model within these ranges.

-7-4.
+6-4.
 Perform parameter continuation

 Now let us investigate how the leakage conductance parameter, gL, affects the model.
 The script is prepared to iterate over a range of \(gL\) values and then to plot the basal, steady state, membrane potential against the value of \(gL\).
 Try different ranges of \(gL\), however stay within 0-1.0 mS/cm^2.

-7-5.
+6-5.
 Detect bifurcation points

 With support from the figure you got in the previous section, select a few values of \(gL\) and add them to gL_values under Step 5.
-The script will plot the cell membrane behavior over time, with the initial guess being equilibrium C. We can then see how the cell membrane potential tunes into the resting potential for the \(gL\) values you entered in the gL_values.
-For which value of \(gL\) do you find a change of this behavior?
+The script will plot the cell membrane behaviour over time, with the initial guess being equilibrium C. We can then see how the cell membrane potential tunes into the resting potential for the \(gL\) values you entered in the gL_values.
+For which value of \(gL\) do you find a change of this behaviour?
 Note that: - You might need to change the resolution (the step size) of the \(gL\) values. - As we are deriving the equilibrium point numerically, we will not be able to find the exact value of \(gL\) that causes the bifurcation point.
 A resolution of 2 decimals (.xx) is enough. - The oscillations might not always have had enough simulation time to transition into the equilibrium value.
-You could increase the simulation time if you want to or you focus on the general behavior/trend of the oscillations.
+You could increase the simulation time if you want to or you focus on the general behaviour/trend of the oscillations.

 Equilibrium C - Unstable